pahund/karma-demo/README.md

 karma-demo
 ==========

-Demo project for using Karma to run a Jasmine test for a jQuery plugin using amn HTML fixture
+Demo project for using Karma to run a Jasmine test for a jQuery plugin using an HTML fixture